openshift/vertical-pod-autoscaler-operator/README.md

 of the OpenShift [Vertical Pod Autoscaler][1]'s three controllers.
 The three controllers are:
-* Recommender, which monitors the current and past resource consumption and provides recommended values for containers' cpu and memory requests.
+* Recommender, which monitors the current and past resource consumption and provides recommended values for containers' CPU and memory requests.
 * Admission Plugin, which sets the correct resource requests on new pods using data from the Recommender.
 The recommended request values will be applied to new pods which are being restarted (after an eviction by the Updater) or by any